ryry6/f1-radar-releases/README.md

 from reddit: https://www.reddit.com/r/F1Game/comments/pm1uhp/f1_radar_addon_feedback_wanted/

-Note: this is still early days of the app so it might be a bit buggy!
-Updates will be pushed out regularly!

 Only works on PC windows atm!
 If you use mac/linux let me know because I can build it for those platforms as well

 Works in single player and multiplayer!